A Quadratically-Constrained Convex Approximation for the AC Optimal Power Flow

-where the superscript $\rm CVX$ represents the corresponding linear/convex approximation/relaxations, i.e., $\rm CVX= \{QCAC,TS,SOC,$ $\rm SDP\}$, and $\boldsymbol{\bar{p}}^{\rm CVX}$ denotes the Euclidean projection of $\hat{\boldsymbol{p}}^{\rm CVX}$ onto the constraint set defined by \eqref{eq:1b}-\eqref{eq:1n}.
 The above optimization problem projects the active power generation dispatch to the feasible set of the AC-OPF problem.
 Note that Problem \eqref{eq:proj} is a nonconvex problem, and we solve it using Ipopt, which is a local solver that produces feasible solutions but not necessarily the closest feasible projection.
 The optimality gap is determined as follows: